 systems.
 Standards for encrypting government data.
 Standards for applying and enforcing secure configuration baselines.
 Standards for secure remote access.
-Guidance for mapping types of information and information systems to appropriate security categories.
-Guidance for planning and conducting technical information security testing.
-Guidance for assessing security controls in information systems and determining security control effectiveness.
+Guidance for mapping types of information and information systems security categories.
+Guidance for planning and conducting technical information security.
+Guidance for assessing security controls in information systems and security control effectiveness.
 Guidance for certifying and accrediting information systems.
-The FWS is currently using secure configuration benchmarks developed by the Center for Internet Security (CIS), a non-profit organization whose mission is to help organizations reduce the risk of business and e-commerce disruptions resulting from inadequate technical security controls.
-These benchmarks have been deemed as "NIST" approved.
+The FWS is currently using secure configuration benchmarks develop for Internet Security (CIS), a non-profit organization whose mission is s to appropriate y testing. determining

+organizations reduce the risk of business and e-commerce disruptions inadequate technical security controls.
+These benchmarks have been d "NIST" approved. resulting from

 DOJ N/A

 DOL No comment at this time.

 DOS None

-DOT Federal Railroad Administration (FRA): Under 15 CFR Part 286, FRA's conformity assessment activities are visible internationally through expanded efforts in the area of safe, uniform international transport of hazardous materials by participation in the Canadian General Standards Board Tank Car Committee and the American Society of Mechanical Engineers Transportation Pressure Vessel Committee, as well as continuing to participate in the North American Transport of Dangerous Goods Standard Working Group and the Association of American Railroads Tank Car Committee.
-Participation in the voluntary consensus standards bodies listed above as well as in numerous committees and sub-committees of those bodies gives FRA access to the developmental stages of private sector conformity assessment standards to ensure that the agency viewpoint is considered in the development of these standards.
-Research and Innovative Technology Administration (RITA)/Intelligent Transportation Systems (ITS) Program: The National Transportation Communications for ITS Protocol (NTCIP) Testing and Conformity Assessment Working Group issued NCTIP 8007 - Testing and Conformity Assessment Documentation within NTCIP Standards.
-NTCIP 8007 defines the rules and guidelines to be used by the other NTCIP working groups when they produce NTCIP test documentation.
+DOT Federal Railroad Administration (FRA): Under 15 CFR Part 286, FRA assessment activities are visible internationally through expanded effo safe, uniform international transport of hazardous materials by particip Canadian General Standards Board Tank Car Committee and the Ame Mechanical Engineers Transportation Pressure Vessel Committee, as continuing to participate in the North American Transport of Dangero Standard Working Group and the Association of American Railroads 'Committee.
+Participation in the voluntary consensus standards bodies well as in numerous committees and sub-committees of those bodies g access to the developmental stages of private sector conformity assess to ensure that the agency viewpoint is considered in the development of standards.
+Research and Innovative Technology Administration (RITA)/Intellige Transportation Systems (ITS) Program: The National Transportation G for ITS Protocol (NTCIP) Testing and Conformity Assessment Worki NCTIP 8007 - Testing and Conformity Assessment Documentation w Standards.
+NTCIP 8007 defines the rules and guidelines to be used by NTCIP working groups when they produce NTCIP test documentation ent Communications ng Group issued ithin NTCIP the other

 ED None

 EPA No data